nick41991/cs423Compiler/Design_Document.md

 ## Back End Design and Overview
 ### Current Status
 - See language specification for features implemented in the backend.
+- Successful execution of Back End result in the file "a.s"
 - The back end produces assembly code given an intermediate representation.
 - The back end reads lines of the IR one at a time.
 - The back end generates assembly code for each line, the main function, switch_state(), for doing this switches states based on what it reads.